arackaf/mongo-graphql-starter/README.md

 ![Image of basic scaffolding](docs-img/initialCreated.png)

 Now tell Express about it—and don't forget to add a root object with a `db` property that resolves to a connection to your database.
+If you're on Mongo 4 or higher, be sure to also add a `client` property that resolves to your Mongo client instance, which will be used to create sessions and transactions, for multi-document operations.

-If needed, you can also have `db` be a function which returns a promise resolving to a connection.
+If needed, `db` and `client` can be functions which returns a promise resolving to those things.

 Here's what a minimal, complete example might look like.